Akatsuki667/holbertonschool-low_level_programming/structures_typedef/README.md

 - If d is NULL print nothing.

 dog.h : Define a new type dog_t as a new name for the type struct dog.

+4-new_dog.c : Write a function that creates a new dog.
+- You have to store a copy of name and owner
+- Return NULL if the function fails